-STEP 3: Use a cocktail muddler to muddle mint leaves for at least 1 minute.
+STEP 3: Use a cocktail muddler to gently muddle the mint leaves for at least 1 minute.
 This will release the mint oil from the leaves.
 Here’s the wooden muddler I love because of the spikes on the end that helps release the mint oil.
 If you don’t own a muddler, use the handle of a wooden spoon.

 STEP 4: Now it’s time to add the remaining ingredients.
 Squeeze 2-3 limes to get 2 ounces of fresh lime juice in the cocktail glass.

 STEP 5: Add light rum and Blue Curacao into the glass.
 Stir well.

-STEP 6: Add a 2-3 lime wheels down the side of the glass.
+STEP 6 (optional): Add a 2-3 lime wheels down the side of the glass.
 Wedge them between the glass and ice cubes to hold each lime slice in place.

 STEP 7: Top with lime tonic or regular club soda.